haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 <br />
 This strategy is based on the functionality of web applications, which rely on user input and are controlled by it in order to work appropriately.
 For example, variables like `$_GET`, `$_POST`, `$_COOKIE`, and `$_REQUEST` are commonly used.

 The bottom-up and top-down approaches is based on the concepts of `sink` and `source` terms.
-The former refer to any part of the program that may be influenced by external data, while the latter refer any input or external data that enters a system."
+The former refer to any part of the program that may be influenced by external data, while the latter refer any input or external data that enters a system.

 ### The Power of Tools